m-sorokina/FoldersSynchronizationApp/FoldersSynchronisation/Project.md

 ____________________________________________________________________________________________
 **Steps to implement:**
-1. Parse command line arguments and check parameters for errors
+1. Parse command line arguments and check parameters for errors - done
-1. Log output to the console and log file
+1. Log output to the console and log file - done
-1. Create a loop for synchronization
+1. Create a loop for synchronization - done
 1. Create a method for synchronization a folder with only files:
 	a. compare
 	b. create folder